 Ichthyosis is a group of skin conditions resulting in dry, thick, or scaly skin.
-It’s called ichthyosis from the Greek word for fish because the skin often looks scaly like a fish.
-The skin of those with ichthyosis doesn’t exactly maintain itself as usual, and instead, it makes too many new skin cells and/or sheds the old ones a little too slowly, leading to the skin becoming dry, thickened, rough, and scaly.
+It’s called ichthyosis from the Greek word for "fish" because the skin often looks scaly.
+The skin of those with ichthyosis doesn’t exactly maintain itself — instead, it makes too many new skin cells and/or sheds the old ones a little too slowly, leading to the skin becoming dry, thickened, rough and scaly.

 Types of Ichthyosis